voron434/styleru_pu_week1/README.md

 ***
 # 2. my_own_DB #
 #### Second task,
-I made program to download info about 1000 films from TMDB.
+I made program to download info about smth like 1000 films from TMDB.
 You could find this info in file MyFilmBD.json after run.
 It also requires api_key_v3.
 #### example of code process: